 (total shots / on target / goals)

 Based on these observation, Arlington69 concludes that he improved in the 2nd half whereas his opponent performed worse.
 However, Arlington69 still lost 23 of the 24 matches.
-So, while the skill gap according to Arlington69 was closed, it had no impact on the final result.
+So, while the skill gap according to Arlington69 was closed, it apparently didn’t impact the final result.